DragonMinded/PyStreaming/README.md

 you will be able to visit [http://coolstreamingsite.com](http://coolstreamingsite.com) and view your streams!
 Note that you should change that domain if you are hosing this under a different DNS entry.
-If you do not have a DNS entry, just use your server's IP address instead.
+If you do not have a DNS entry, just use your server's public IP address instead.

-## Port forwarding
+## Port forwarding and Firewall

-In order to reach the server from outside, forward ports 1935 and 80.
-If you set up SSL, forward port 443 instead.
-Do not forward the port you ran `app.py` on as nginx takes care of proxying requests for us.
+In order to reach the server from outside, open and forward ports 1935 and 80.
+If you set up SSL, open and forward port 443 instead of port 80.
+Do not open or forward the port you ran `app.py` on as nginx takes care of proxying requests for us.
 Now, you will be able to point OBS at `rtmp://coolstreamingsite.com/live` to stream!
+Make sure to change the domain to the one you are using for your server, or if you are not using DNS, the public IP of the server.

 # Streaming